Prajit-Sengupta/Prajit-Sengupta/README.md

 # Hey there, I'm Prajit 👋

-## I am a passionate self-taught Web Developer from India!
+## Am a passionate self-taught Web Developer from India!

 - 🔭 Just started on with a project(URL Shortner)!
 - 🌱 I’m currently into learning Back-End(Django)